 To do all of this right, you’ll have to read a lot about topics that you’re studying.
 These topics may or may not always interest you.
 However, if you keep in mind the end result or the reason you started studying in the first place, you may find that you’ll have a lot of fun.

-To sum things up, if you want to be a student, an understanding of academic English is mandatory.
+To sum things up, if you want to be a student, you’ll need to know the characteristics of academic English.
 For English language learners, academic English is hard because we don’t use it every day.
 You need to learn new words and concepts to truly understand it.

-Still, whether you’re a student or not, developing an understanding of academic English will increase your knowledge of English overall.
+Still, whether you’re a student or not, understanding the features of academic English will increase your knowledge of English overall.
 While you may find it challenging, academic English will broaden your horizons as far as your abilities in reading and writing English.